sleepeybunney/maelstrom/README.md

 * The "Random Draw Points" option has no effect on the Remastered edition of the game.
 Hoping to get this fixed soon.

-* There are several known bugs around certain bosses (eg. Odin, Edea) and items (eg. Magical Lamp), so if you find yourself unable to progress and do not wish to re-roll:
+* Efforts have been made to eliminate softlocks and crashes, but this is a work in progress and certain things may be broken or simply not yet complete.
+If you find yourself unable to progress and do not wish to re-roll:

   * Close the game and run Maelstrom